Breeze/breeze.github.io/doc-breeze-labs/directives-validation.md

 Breeze itself has no native notion of a "required" property.
 You can't ask the metadata for the required properties.
 This directive infers that a property is required and should display the required indicator by inspecting each property's validators.
 It treats a property as required if one of its validators is either named "required" or its context object has an`.isRequired` property that is `true`.

-If you add custom validators that should be treated as required, add `.isRequired = true;` to the validator's context object as seen in this example from the "model.validation.js" in John Papa's PluralSight course, "[Building Apps with Angular and Breeze](http://pluralsight.com/training/Courses/TableOfContents/build-apps-angular-breeze "Building Apps with Angular and Breeze").
+If you add custom validators that should be treated as required, add `.isRequired = true;` to the validator's context object as seen in this example from the "model.validation.js" in John Papa's PluralSight course, "[Building Apps with AngularJS and Breeze](http://pluralsight.com/training/Courses/TableOfContents/build-apps-angular-breeze "Building Apps with AngularJS and Breeze").

         function createRequireReferenceValidator() {
             var name = 'requireReferenceEntity';